leo-editor/leo-editor/leo/doc/demo.md

 ## The program counter, demo.p

-Most presenters will want to keep the nodes of the presentation tree hidden.
-Instead, presentation will make *other* nodes visible by calling demo.selectPosition(p) or demo.redraw(p).

-Thus, there must be a sharp distinction between the presently *selected* node, c.p, and the present screencast node, demo.p.
-You can think of demo.p as the program counter for the screencast.
+The demo.p ivar points to the to-be-executed node in the script tree.
+You can think of demo.p as the demo's program counter. demo scripts should rarely need to change demo.p.

-By default, after executing a screencast script, the Demo class advances demo.p to the next non-empty, non-ignored node in the \@screencast tree.
-However, if the just-executed screencast script has set demo.p to a new, non-empty value, that value will be the new value of demo.p.
+After executing a demo script, the Demo class advances demo.p to the next non-empty, non-ignored node in the script tree, unless the previous script has changed demo.p.
+By default, the Demo class keeps the script tree collapsed.

+In contrast, c.p is the presently selected (and therefore visible) node. demo scripts will can use c.selectPosition(p) or c.redraw(p) as usual to make *other* nodes visible by calling

+## The script list may replace demo.py

+It may be safer to "bind" all scripts into a list before any are executed.
+This would do away with the demo.p program counter entirely.
+It's likely that the new code will do this.

 ## Style sheets